-TagSearchable needs removing from custom image / document model migrations should be replaced by:
+TagSearchable needs removing from custom image / document model migrations import wagtail.wagtailadmin.taggable should be replaced by:

 The mixin class wagtail.wagtailadmin.taggable.TagSearchable, used internally by image and document models, has been deprecated.
 If you are using custom image or document models in your project, the migration(s) which created them will contain frozen references to wagtail.wagtailadmin.taggable.TagSearchable, which must now be removed.
 The line: